microsoft/vscode-python-devicesimulator/README.md

 ## Features

-- IntelliSense and syntax highlighting for Circuit Python code (only supports CPX library)
+- IntelliSense and syntax highlighting for CircuitPython code (only supports CPX library)
 - Template file generation
 - Integrated Python Debugging for the Simulator
 - Serial monitor (available on Windows and Mac only)